AdobeDocs/experience-manager-cloud-service.fr-FR/help/assets/asset-microservices-configure-and-use.md

 # Utiliser les microservices de ressources et les profils de traitement {#get-started-using-asset-microservices}

 <!--
 * Current capabilities of asset microservices offered.
-If workers have names then list the names and give a one-liner description.
+If applications have names then list the names and give a one-liner description.
 (The feature-set is limited for now and continues to grow.
 So will this article continue to be updated.)
 * How to access the microservices.
 UI.
 API.
 Is extending possible right now?
-* Detailed list of what file formats and what processing is supported by which workflows/workers process.
+* Detailed list of what file formats and what processing is supported by which workflows/application process.
 * How/where can admins check what's already configured and provisioned.
 * How to create new config or request for new provisioning/purchase.